Britannia Hospital: Critical reception

+The film won the 1982 "Audience Jury Award" at Fantasporto.

+Filmink called the movie "amazing" but noted it was "very dark, with no characters to empathise with."

 Home media

 Britannia Hospital was released in the United Kingdom on Blu-ray Disc for the first time on 29 June 2020 under Powerhouse Films.
 Special features include an audio interview with Anderson, separate new interviews with actors Pettifer and Askwith, interview with film editor Michael Ellis and theatrical trailers.